monicareida/California_flags/README.md

 >>>
 It was initially written so the bot tweeted in descending order based on approximate population sizes as of 2018.
 It could be adjusted to tweet in a different order.
 >>>
+All data in the spreadsheet comes from 2018 estimates from the U.S. Census Bureau.